mozilla/bedrock/docs/uitour.rst

 The ``distribution`` key holds the value for the Firefox distributionId property.
 This value will be ``default`` in most cases but can differ for repack or funnelcake builds.

+The ``createdWeeksAgo`` key returns the number of weeks since the profile was created, starting from 0 for profiles dating less than seven days old.

+The ``resetWeeksAgo`` key returns the number of weeks since the profile was last reset, starting from 0 for profiles reset less than seven days ago.
+If the profile has never been reset it returns ``null``.

 ..
 Important::

     ``appinfo`` is only available in Firefox 35 onward.
 The ``defaultBrowser`` property will only be returned on Firefox 40 or later.
 The ``distribution`` property will only be returned on Firefox 48 or later.
+Properties ``createdWeeksAgo`` and ``resetWeeksAgo`` will only be returned on Firefox 56 or later.

 **selectedSearchEngine**